“The happiness of the bee and dolphin is to exist. For man, it is to know that and wonder at it.”

 In addition, we do our best to reduce the carbon emissions from our operations.
 When we cannot eliminate carbon emissions altogether, we pay to offset those emissions through carbon offset programs.
 We are evaluating carbon offset programs for 2018.
 We believe there should be a price put on carbon emissions, and this price is simply a cost of having the privilege of doing business on this planet.
 The carbon offset marketplace is evolving, and we will continue to evaluate the optimal ways that we can thrive as a business while helping to mitigate human-caused climate change.

 We do our best to promote products on UniGuide that are Earth-friendly, animal-friendly, and healthy for people.
-By Earth-friendly we mean products and services that are made, used, distributed, and disposed of with the minimal impact on the Earth’s natural resources and the habitats of other species with whom we share this planet.
+By Earth-friendly we mean products that are made, used, distributed, and disposed of with the minimal impact on the Earth’s natural resources and the habitats of other species with whom we share this planet.
 By animal-friendly, we mean products and services that do not use or harm animals in their creation (including sourcing of raw materials), mass production, distribution, use, or disposal.
 Products that are healthy for people include those that help your mind, body, and spirit to thrive.

 We will be the first to tell you that we are not experts on all facets of sustainability, human health, or animal welfare.
 While we strive to learn more about these topics every day, we know there are many steps in the life cycle of products – from design to testing, manufacturing, distribution, use, and disposal – all of which can have a negative impact on people, animals, and the planet.